-A terrain stability field assessment (TSFA) are completed on any harvest or road building proposal that lies within an area identified as either unstable or potentially unstable.
-The TSFA is usually completed coincidentally with the silviculture prescription or road layout and design.
-The recommendations of the TSFA are then integrated into the silviculture prescription or road layout and design and carried-out in forest operations.
-To ensure the recommendations are carried through, Canfor provides for internal checks prior to the development project (pre-work meeting), and after completion of the project (final inspection).
+A terrain stability field assessments (TSFA) are completed on any harvest or road building proposal that lies within an area identified as either unstable or potentially unstable.
+The TSFA is usually completed coincidentally with the site plan or road layout and design.
+The recommendations of the TSFA are then integrated into the site plan or road layout and design and carried-out in forest operations.
+To ensure the recommendations are carried through, Canfor provides for internal checks prior to the development project (prework meeting), and after completion of the project (final inspection).
 Inconsistencies are reported through our Environmental Management System.

-Over the period April 1, 2003 to March 31, 2004, from a review of silviculture prescriptions, road designs, terrain stability field assessments and EMS forms, 100% of silviculture prescriptions (5 of 5) are consistent with the terrain stability field assessments.
-No terrain stability field assessments were required on roads during 2003/04.
+Over the period April 1, 2004 to March 31, 2005, from a review of site plans and road designs, no terrain stability field assessments were needed.